-This unit encourages the participation in two self-directed external excursions in week 11 & 12 to the SA Immigration Museum and to an Indigenous heritage site, Tjilbruke Spring, Kingston Park SA 5049 are required.
+Participation in two self-directed external excursions in week 11 & 12 to the SA Immigration Museum and to an Indigenous heritage site, Tjilbruke Spring, Kingston Park SA 5049 are required.
 For students in other states, alternative locations will be discussed with the lecturer.